 Psychogenic pruritus (itching not caused by dermatological, but psychological reasons) which may be a symptom of mental health issues is another possibility.
 A person dealing with mental health issues such as anxiety, depression, and OCD may have itchy skin (17).

-Why do I get hives after the shower?
+Why do I get a rash every time I shower?

 Articles on StyleCraze are backed by verified information from peer-reviewed and academic research papers, reputed organizations, research institutions, and medical associations to ensure accuracy and relevance.
 Read our editorial policy to learn more.

 - Spinal Interneuronal Systems: Identification Multifunctional Character and Reconfigurations In Mammals

 - The Effect of Washing and Drying Practices on Skin Barrier Function